Donor: The Sigrid Rausing Trust

 3. Institutional framework for the protection of women from violence improved in line with international high standards and obligations - reporting regarding monitoring of reforms and implementation of international standards in relation to prevention, protection and suppression of violence against women; submitting policy proposal and proposals for the amendments of the law; Developing new training programs for professionals in institutions and conducting at least trainings, meetings, consultations and support for professionals in institutions, CSO’s and students from relevant professions.

-4. AWC’s programme, financial and political autonomy and sustainability strengthened. - Improving AWC working conditions and safety in the office; Diversification of the fundraising.
+4. AWC’s programme, financial and political autonomy and sustainability strengthened.

 Donor: Kvinna till Kvinna